slamora/brackets-wiki/Brackets-Extensions.md

 * [CanIUse](https://github.com/cfjedimaster/brackets-caniuse): An inline viewer of CanIUse.com support data.
 * [Display Shortcuts](https://github.com/redmunds/brackets-display-shortcuts): Display Shortcuts defined to Brackets.
 * [MDNLookup](https://github.com/pamelafox/brackets-MDNLookup-extension): Includes a way of creating an extensions toolbar and adding buttons to the toolbar with callbacks.
+* [Bottom Browser](https://github.com/larz0/bottom-browser): Allows you to browse certain sites in the bottom panel and lets you do a Bing search on highlighted text by pressing Shift+Cmd+B.

 **Linting & Warnings**
 * [Continuous Compilation](https://github.com/JoachimK/brackets-continuous-compilation): Displays JSLint error messages inline, highlighting infringing code and checking the code while you type.